 Can Sex Offenders Travel?

 It’s not unusual for Michigan individuals to get arrested, charged, and convicted of sex crimes.
-In 2019 alone, the Great Lake State recorded over 100,000 cases of sex-related incidents.
+In 2019 alone, the Great Lakes State recorded over 100,000 cases of sex-related incidents, for example child sex trafficking and child pornography, just to name a few.

 Depending on the circumstances of the sexual crime you are accused of committing, a conviction could have serious ramifications that may follow you for years, or even life.
-Some of these include incarceration, costly fines, reporting to a probation officer, registering as a sex offender and even restrictions on where you can live or work.
+Some of these include incarceration, costly fines, reporting to a probation officer, having a permanent criminal record, registering as a sex offender and even restrictions on where you can live or work.

 Before we understand how the Michigan Sex Offender Registry (SOR) impacts the ability to travel, it would be remiss of us not to first shed some light on what constitutes a sex offense in Michigan.